jvijaybhaskar/500_milliseconds_away/CNCF/telepresence/blog_about_telepresence.md

-## Pain points while developing distributed applications
+## Challenges and Pain points while developing distributed applications

 Moving to a Cloud-native, microservice-based distributed system architecture means adopting new development and delivery workflow.